 The Project Management Institute controls and awards the PMP.
 PMI is the most recognised qualification globally for project managers.
-It as it’s roots in the Profit centre or BAU style of project, talks about “Power” in the narrative caters for an environment where the PM exerts a lot of influence.
+It has it’s roots in the Profit centre or BAU style of project, talks about “Power” in the narrative caters for an environment where the PM exerts a lot of influence.
 This again would seem to emerge from the scenario where the PM is an employee and the project team report to him/her, as opposed to a Matrix where they report to someone else other than while completing a task for a specific problem.

-Although it can and does happen, Prince2 will rarely be used in an environment where the PM is also the line manager of her team, but is more commonly used in Matrix environments.
+Although it can and does happen, Prince 2 will rarely be used in an environment where the PM is also the line manager of her team, but is more commonly used in Matrix environments.

-Decision making is defined up front and can be different for each project, but ultimately the PM operates like a CEO with his project board making the bigger e=decisions in formal minuted board meetings.
+Decision making is defined up front and can be different for each project, but ultimately the PM operates like a CEO with his project board making the bigger decisions in formal minuted board meetings.

 Agile has been around rather longer than most recent evangelists would have you believe.
 It had its heyday and disappeared, then re-emerged more than a decade ago as a solution to the dynamic environment of web development.
 It has since become something of a religion with some and is difficult to have a sensible discussion about in many environments.

-Agile emerged as a solution to the struggles to accurately define requirements, communicate them to a development team, and end up eventually giving the business customer the thing she asked for,
+Agile emerged as a solution to the struggles to accurately define requirements, communicate them to a development team, and end up eventually giving the business customer the thing she asked for.

 A. Requirements were lost in translation, further manipulated in architecture and design and along the way the customer changed her mind, sometimes honestly with a polite request or other time with a denial and a dispute.

 Later the size of solution grew monolithic and the need had changed before the system could be completed and rolled out.